Wqrld/Vex/README.md

 `npm install`

+Then, copy the .env.example to .env and fill in the details.

-And then generate the database:
+Lastly, generate the database:

 `npm run generate`